elsiechen/testing-practice/README.md

 # Testing Practice

-This project focus on writing tests for functions and writing functions to make the tests pass using **Jest**.
-By default, the current version of Jest will not recognize ES6 import statements, to solve the problem one should install **Babel** to accommodate ES6 import statements with Jest.
+This project aims to enhance the testing process for functions by utilizing Jest, a popular JavaScript testing framework.
+By default, the current version of Jest does not support ES6 import statements.
+To overcome this limitation and enable the use of ES6 import statements with Jest, it is recommended to install Babel.

 This project includes the following functions:<br>
 - **capitalize function**: that takes a string and returns it with the first character capitalized